-The strong level of extraordinary support factored into the rating reflects the wide-ranging powers of redress available to the regulator in cases of financial distress, with the possibility of a facilitated merger or a transfer of engagements.
+The strong level of extraordinary support factored into the rating reflects the wide-ranging powers available to the regulator in cases of financial distress, with the possibility of a facilitated merger or a transfer of engagements.
+However, the process can be protracted and is reliant on HAs agreeing to merge, which could be more challenging in a weakening operating environment.
 Recent history has shown that the UK government is willing to support the sector, as housing remains a politically and economically sensitive issue.
-The strong support assumption also factors in the increasing exposure to non-core social housing letting activities in the sector that add complexity to housing association operations and the weakening of the sovereign's financial resilience, making an extraordinary intervention slightly more challenging.
-In addition, our assessment that there is a very high default dependence between Great Places and the UK government reflects their strong financial and operational links.
+The strong support assumption also factors increasing exposure to non-core social housing activities in the sector, that add complexity to HA operations, and the weakening of the sovereign's financial resilience, making an extraordinary intervention slightly more challenging.
+In addition, our assessment that there is a very high default dependence between Great Places and the UK government reflects their strong financial and operational linkages.